How to File DMCA Complaints for Stolen Content

 - If you cannot find the owner of the site, file a DMCA with the hosting company

 - If you cannot contact the hosting company, file a DMCA with search engines

 - If these efforts are met with no response, consider taking legal action

 More detailed instructions are outlined below.

 If someone on HubPages has copied and published your copyrighted content, please visit our Copyright Infringement page.

-If you want to check to see if one of your Hubs has been copied somewhere online, you can use a site like Copyscape to find online duplicates.
-To use these services, all you typically have to do is enter in your Hub's URL, and if its content has been copied and republished on other sites, they should show up in your query.
+If you want to check to see if one of your articles has been copied somewhere online, you can use a site like Copyscape to find online duplicates.
+To use these services, all you typically have to do is enter the article's URL, and if its content has been copied and republished on other sites, they should show up in your query.